Your engagement of ShenSmith Law

 - Similarly, SSL cannot pay/receive disbursements on your behalf and you must arrange for these to be paid/received separately.
 E.g. court fees, expert fees.

-- When you engage SSL, we will ask you to sign an Engagement Letter and agree to its terms.
+- When you engage SSL, if you are a lay client, we will ask you to sign an Engagement Letter and agree to its terms.
+If you are a solicitor, we will confirm the instructions in writing.

 - Thereafter, each element of work will be detailed and billed in a Fee Note, to be paid in advance of the work undertaken.